MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 - Write unit tests in *tests.py*; the Visual Studio project templates provide starting points for these, and more information can be found on [Writing your first Django app, part 5 - testing](https://docs.djangoproject.com/en/2.0/intro/tutorial05/) and [Testing in Django](https://docs.djangoproject.com/en/2.0/topics/testing/) in the Django documentation.

 - Change the app from SQLite to a production-level data store such as PostgreSQL, MySQL, and SQL Server (all of which can be hosted on Azure).
-As described on [When to use SQLite](https://www.sqlite.org/whentouse.html) (sqlite.org), SQLite works fine for low to medium traffic sites with fewer than 100 K hits/day, but isn't recommended for higher volumes.
+As described on [When to use SQLite](https://www.sqlite.org/whentouse.html) (sqlite.org), SQLite works fine for low to medium traffic sites with fewer than 100 K hits/day.
+However, SQLite isn't recommended for higher volumes.
 It's also limited to a single computer, so it can't be used in any multi-server scenario such as load-balancing and geo-replication.
 For information on Django's support for other databases, see [Database setup](https://docs.djangoproject.com/en/2.0/intro/tutorial02/#database-setup).
 You can also use the [Azure SDK for Python](/azure/python/) to work with Azure storage services like tables and blobs.

 - Set up a continuous integration/continuous deployment pipeline on a service like Azure DevOps.
-In addition to working with source control (via Azure Repos or GitHub, or elsewhere), you can configure an Azure DevOps Project to automatically run your unit tests as a pre-requisite for release, and also configure the pipeline to deploy to a staging server for more tests before deploying to production.
+In addition to working with source control (via Azure Repos or GitHub, or elsewhere), you can configure an Azure DevOps Project to automatically run your unit tests as a pre-requisite for release.
+You can also configure the pipeline to deploy to a staging server for more tests before deploying to production.
 Azure DevOps, furthermore, integrates with monitoring solutions like App Insights and closes the whole cycle with agile planning tools.
 For more information, see [Create a CI/CD pipeline for Python with the Azure DevOps project](/azure/devops-project/azure-devops-project-python?view=vsts&preserve-view=true) and also the general [Azure DevOps documentation](/azure/devops/?view=vsts&preserve-view=true).